alexnathanson/solar-protocol/installation-bookworm.md

 * open the root crontab `sudo crontab -e` and add this line to the bottom to restart the server at midnight:
 	* reboot daily `@midnight sudo reboot`

-#### Automation Troubleshooting

-* Confirm that "Wait for Network at Boot" option is enable.
-This ensures that the necessary network requirements are in place before Solar Protocol runs.
-* Confirm the python scripts are exectutable
-* If you can't get the backend Python scripts to run from rc.local an alternative runner is provided.
-Change the rc.local line for the backend scripts to this:
-	* open rc.local `sudo nano /etc/rc.local`
-		* add this line above "exit 0" `sudo -H -u pi sh /home/pi/solar-protocol/backend/alt-runner.sh > /home/pi/solar-protocol/backend/runner.log 2>&1 &`

 ### General Troubleshooting
 * Run `python3 /home/pi/solar-protocol/charge-controller/test.py` to test the connection between Pi and charge controller